OutSystems/docs-product/src/setup-maintain/setup/possible-setups/infra-architecture/infra-architecture.md

 An OutSystems environment provides all the necessary infrastructure to allow you to develop and deliver applications.
-The [available editions](https://www.outsystems.com/pricing-and-editions) provide at least three environments suited for development, test and, production.
+The [available editions](https://www.outsystems.com/pricing-and-editions) provide at least three environments suited for development, test, and production.

 An environment includes a fully functional set of components that allow you to: